EL-BID/MAIIA/README.md

 the analysis of satellite images.
-To facilitate its implementation, it is distributed via a pre-configured operating system image (via [Docker] (https://www.docker.com/)), together with scripts to train a model scripts that allow training a detection model and applying it to new images in only two steps.
+To facilitate its implementation, it is distributed via a pre-configured operating system image (via [Docker] (https://www.docker.com/)), together with scripts that allow training a detection model and applying it to new images in only two steps.

 ### [Portugues] **¿Qué es?**